-To apply, students must complete the Graduate Teaching Assistantship Application Form.
-For full consideration, applications must be submitted by the listed deadline (March 31 for the 2020/21 academic year).
-International students in most cases must have achieved a passing score (50 or higher) on the MSU Speaking Test administered by the English Language Center https://elc.msu.edu/tests/msu-speaking-test.
+An application link is sent to all eligible Packaging students, usually in March, for the following academic year.
+International students must have achieved a passing score (50 or higher) on the MSU Speaking Test administered by the English Language Center https://elc.msu.edu/tests/msu-speaking-test.

 Decisions about applicant selection are made by the director of the School of Packaging in consultation with the supervising faculty member for the course.
 To be considered for positions, students must apply each year.
 Preference is given to students who have previous TA experience in the School of Packaging, provided the student has performed well in previous assignments and is making good progress towards their degree.
 PhD students in Packaging generally have preference over MS students.
 Students must have the required background for the particular assignment.
 The application form provides the opportunity to rank TA opportunities in order of preference.

 For more information, contact the Packaging Graduate Secretary Susan Barnaby at email@example.com.